LizardSmoothie/ShapeOfDreamsModDocs/README.md

 2. Create a new project using the template in "Mods" folder.
 3. Make sure you fill in required fields and enable "Place solution and project in a same folder".
 The project will then refer to the game's assembly files and provide you most of the necessary namespaces and classes.

+## Uploading a Mod to Workshop
+When you have the developer mode enabled, you will see Upload button in the mod manager when you select a mod.
+When you upload a mod for the first time, a new item will be created on Steam Workshop.
+After that, consequent uploads will be an update to the existing item.

+Uploaded mods will have their visibility automatically set to **Hidden**, allowing you to make final changes and adjustments before you decide to publish this mod for everyone, by setting it to **Public**.
+Note that updating a mod will also set the visibility to hidden.

 ## Scripting and ModBehaviours
 When loading a mod, DLLs specified in its metadata.json's "assemblies" key will be injected to the game.
 When this happens, **ModBehaviour**s will be your main entry point and a way to manage lifecycle of your mods.
 All ModBehaviours in your compiled assembly will be attached to a single container GameObject, and each container is created for each mod instance.